pcrockett/tailscale-container/README.md

 loginctl enable-linger ${YOUR_UNPRIVILEGED_USERNAME}
 ```

 That should do it.
+Updating the container now should be the same as in the _Getting Started_ section, except instead of `make update

-_This only works if you're using Podman.
-If you're using Docker... pull requests welcome._
+restart`, you should do `make update restart-service`.

 ### TODO